ipenas-cl/Tempo-Lang/docs/language/learn/lesson1.md

 }
 ```

-## What Makes Tempo Special?
+## What Makes Chronos Special?

-Unlike other languages, Tempo:
+Unlike other languages, Chronos:
 - Doesn't need `import` statements - everything is ready to use
 - Guarantees your program will always behave the same way
 - Compiles to a small, fast binary